Rivermark of Santa Clara: History

 In 1998 the Agnews Developmental Center closed its west campus, on which site Rivermark was later developed.
 In September, 2000 the City of Santa Clara approved the Rivermark developers’ plans.
 In 2002 three builders started building new housing developments on land directly bordering the Guadalupe River in Santa Clara, California as part of the Rivermark Master Plan Development.

 Since that time, developers have won several national design awards for their contributions to various facets of Rivermark, including Grand Award for Master Planned Project of the Year (2004) and Grand and Merit Award from Builder magazine in 2003.

-On March 29, 2009, a home within the Rivermark area was the site of a murder-suicide that was the worst incident of domestic violence in the city's history.
-Devan Kalathat shot several members of his immediate and extended family, killing three children and three adults and leaving his wife in critical condition, before killing himself.
+On March 29, 2009, the neighborhood was the site of the deadliest incident of domestic violence in the city's history.
+Devan Kalathat shot and killed five members of his immediate and extended family, including three children, and critically injured his wife before turning the gun on himself.

-After the controversy of building the Northside Library, a library that was part of North Santa Clara development for many years, the library opened on August 9, 2014.
+After a controversial and delayed development process, the Northside Library opened on August 9, 2014.
 Redevelopment agency funding that was used to build the library was challenged by the County of Santa Clara and the State of California.
-Advocacy on the part of the Santa Clara Library Foundation and Friends, the Rivermark community and Assemblyman Bob Wieckowski was a success in opening this long-awaited library that is used by many.
+Advocacy on the part of the Santa Clara Library Foundation and Friends, the Rivermark community, and Assemblyman Bob Wieckowski were credited with opening the long-awaited library.

-Rivermark represents a significant portion of the City of Santa Clara's push for growth since 2000, having contributed to the citywide demographic shifts from half white to minority-majority within the following decade.
+Rivermark represents a significant portion of the Santa Clara's growth since 2000, housing many of the new residents who contributed to the citywide demographic shift from roughly 50% non-Hispanic white to 28% two decades later.
+As of the 2020 Census, 47% of residents are Asian American.